Last Updated on November 19, 2019 by Chef Mireille

 However, I was at a food festival a few weeks ago when I tasted this type of Rum Cake and I knew I had to figure out how to replicate it.
 The vendor was so nice and explained to me how she made it.

-I think I succeeded as the people I shared this cake with couldn’t stop raving about it and now I have been requested to make this for a few people for Christmas.
+I know I succeeded as the people I shared this cake with couldn’t stop raving about it and now I have been requested to make this for a few people for Christmas.
+This cake is so soft and moist and drunk with rum.
+It is like a rum cocktail in cake form!

 TYPES OF RUM